fil30/BigData-KafkaSpeedCar/README.md

 * Create data directly by the script ```car-data.py``` in a random way
 * Memorize data in a JSON file and publish them in Kafka Broker
 * Data are consumed through Spark Streaming
-* Finally, the result of the computation is returned in the console output
+* The result of the computation is returned in the console output

 I used simulated data for this project.
 The script ```car-data.py``` generates JSON data characterized by the above schema: